rickyah/ini-parser/README.md

 Ini File Parser
 ===============

-.Net library for managing data from a an INI file format the easy way!
+A Mono compatible .Net library for managing data from a an INI file format the easy way!

 Allows reading / writing INI data to and from I/O streams, file streams and/or plain strings.

-The library is really simple to use.
-Ini data is stored in nested dictionaries, so accessing the value associated to a key in a section is straightforward:
+The library is really simple to use; Ini data is stored in nested dictionaries, so accessing the value associated to a key in a section is straightforward:
 ```csharp
 // Load ini file
 IniData data = parser.ReadFile("TestIniFile.ini");